WEEDisFOOD/Cardano-Constitution/README.md

 # Minimum Viable Constitution (MVC)

-**We the Community** of the Cardano Blockchain, in Order to form a more perfect Union, establish Fairness, insure financial Liberty, provide for the common defence of the Network, and promote its proper Functioning for ourselves and our Posterity, do ordain and establish this Constitution for the Cardano Blockchain of the World.
+**The Cardano Community**, in an effort to ensure the proper functioning of the Cardano Network for ourselves and our posterity, do ordain and establish the Cardano Constitution.
+This document is a formalization of the shared ethos of the Cardano Community.
+This Constitution should serve to unite people from all around the world in a fair and transparent on-chain governance process that will push power to the edges for the remainder of the 21st Century and beyond!

 > **TODO** Redact an original and inspiring Preamble.
 ## Article I